PhuongPhg/SAVABLE/cypress_test/README.md

 You don't need to clone our project git because we tested them in the demo website (except the log_in.js)

+**Note**:

-For some files like log_in.js, replace the link inside `cy.visit()` with the website link.
+- For some files like log_in.js, replace the link inside `cy.visit()` with the website link.

+- If you want to test SAVABLE on XAMPP, you can update the baseURL in 'cypress.json' or change your Apache Listen Port Number to 8080